 Where many budgeting apps require you to manually enter your spending, Pocketbook automates a lot of this for you.
 The app connects to your bank so you can track income and expenses automatically, helping you better monitor your monthly spend.
 This is a great budgeting app for students – especially during the exam period when it can be easy to forget life admin tasks.
 It can also auto-detect bills in your transaction history and send you an alert when a bill needs to be paid.

 In an article for The Australian, Krishan Sharma suggests that Pocketbook is a great option for anyone looking for a reason to get rid of those trusty Excel spreadsheets.

-“By syncing all your bank accounts, credit cards and loans, the app will automatically categorise and tag at least 80 per cent of your transactions so you can see exactly where your money is going,” he says.
+“By syncing all your bank accounts, credit cards and loans, the app will automatically categories and tag at least 80 per cent of your transactions so you can see exactly where your money is going,” he says.

 Now for something a little different.
 Acorns is a budgeting app that allows you to invest your spare change automatically from everyday purchases into a diversified share portfolio.

 Basically, you connect your bank account to Acorns and then every time you make a purchase it will round up to the nearest dollar and invest that amount.
 So your morning latte that costs $3.50 becomes $4.00, with 50c invested.

 Writer and author of Making Money Simple, Noel Whitaker, wrote in The Age last year that Acorns is one of the greatest products he has seen in his career.

 “Riaz is far more than just a method of investing small sums – it is also a brilliant educational tool … If you decide to use the program as a saving tool it will give you a projected balance at any date in the future you choose,” he says.